mahmood1994ha/JobsOnTheGo/README.md

 # Jobs On The Go Repository
-This is a template, please fill it with your teams data.
-Places to fill in data are marked with a //TODO.
-If you fail to do so, our jury can't evaluate your project.

 ## Description
 Simply our idea is to make it easy for everyone to make their deliverables more easier.
 So basically starting form delivering packagies, food or helping people in delivering stuff or transporting them.